RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-05-09-ai-sentiment-analysis.md

 - How to package and deploy a model as a live demo using Streamlit.
 - How to integrate an AI project into a professional portfolio.

-This project shows end-to-end ownership: from dataset to model to deployment.
+This project shows end-to-end designing of an AI model: from dataset to model to deployment.